qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 ## I want it all

-The customer wants it all and wants the best; you try to convince them that they will not need all the bells and whistles but the customer won't buy that.
+The customer wants it all and wants the best; you try to convince them that they will not need all the bells and whistles but the customer often won't buy that.
 And you know only when the customer gets their hands on the software, they will understand what they really need.
+A Dimensional Planning is a way to manage such a catch-22 situation and to facilitate a constructive conversation a goal, and how to get there.

 Dimensional Planning is built around a metaphor of road building.
 Roads can be more or less luxurious.
 Luxury comes at a cost though.
 The customer asks for a 6 lane highway, but in our experience delivering a dirt road and maybe a few cobblestone road releases will largely satisfy the customer's real needs already.
 This facilitates a conversation about which Highway aspects the customer still finds valuable enough to pay for.
 Dimensional Planning can help to create space for negotiation even when everything seems to be fixed.